 A student enrolled in our Radiologic Science program will be required to participate in clinical education activities that include performing radiographic examinations that require the use of ionizing radiation.
-The curriculum will include courses in radiation protection and biology;

-however, all clinical education activities include the potential for students to receive "occupational exposure" to ionizing radiation when participating in the performance of radiographic examinations.
+The curriculum will include courses in radiation protection and biology: however, all clinical education activities include the potential for students to receive "occupational exposure" to ionizing radiation when participating in the performance of radiographic examinations.
 Occupational exposure is unavoidable when participating in the completion of radiographic examinations.
 Occupational exposure will be monitored on a bimonthly (or monthly) basis and federal laws place limits on the amount of bimonthly (monthly for fetal) occupational exposure an individual can receive.

-Federal regulations further regulate the amount of "occupational exposure" a pregnant student can receive throughout the duration of the pregnancy.
-The total amount of radiation exposure the embryo/fetus can receive throughout the entire duration of the pregnancy is 500 mrem and must stay below 50mrem per month.
-Therefore, all educational programs, as well as the profession of Radiologic Sciences, have been required to adopt "pregnancy policies" for students (and employees).
+Federal regulations further regulate the amount of "occupational exposure" a pregnant student can receive throughout her pregnancy.
+Therefore, all educational programs, as well as the profession of Radiologic Sciences, have been required to adopt "pregnancy policies" for female students (and employees).
 The Pregnancy Policy of the Radiologic Science program of Holy Family University is described below.